nitinaws/gt-custom-workflow/README.md

 ## Build your own custom labeling workflow using SageMaker Ground Truth

-Successful machine learning models are built on the shoulders of large volumes of high-quality training data.
-But, the process to create the training data necessary to build these models is often expensive, complicated, and time-consuming.
+Successful machine learning models are built on the shoulders of large volumes of high-quality training data, but the process to create the training data necessary to build these models is expensive, complicated, and time-consuming.
 The majority of models created today require a human to manually label data in a way that allows the model to learn how to make correct decisions.

-Amazon SageMaker Ground Truth significantly reduces the time and effort required to create datasets for training to reduce costs.
-These savings are achieved by using machine learning to automatically label data.
-The model is able to get progressively better over time by continuously learning from labels created by human labelers.
+Amazon SageMaker Ground Truth provides built-in workflows for image classification, bounding boxes, text classification, and semantic segmentation use cases.
+You also have the option of building your own custom workflows where you define the user interface (UI) for performing data labeling.
+To help you move quickly, SageMaker provides you a number of commonly used custom UI templates for image, text, and audio data labeling use cases.
+These templates take advantage of SageMaker Ground Truth’s crowd HTML elements that are meant to simplify the process of building data labeling UIs.
+You can also specify your own arbitrary HTML for the UI.

-Amazon SageMaker Ground Truth provides commonly used task HTML templates and workflows to solve many Vision, NLP and other use cases.
-It also provides enhanced HTML elements that makes building custom template easier and provide a familiar UI to workers.
-However, customers may need to build custom workflow for various reasons such as,
+You may need to build custom workflow for various reasons, such as:

-  - Branded styling and user experience consistent with IT policies
+-	Your own custom data labeling requirements
-  - Complex input consisting of multiple elements per task as images, text, custom metadata
+-	Complex input consisting of multiple elements per task (e.g., images, text, or custom metadata)
-  - Dynamic decision making on task input to prevent certain item from going to worker
+-	Dynamic decision making on task input to prevent certain items from going to labelers
-  - Consolidating labelling output for subsequent training job
+-	Custom logic for consolidating labeling output to improve labeling accuracy

 In this blog post, we demonstrate a custom text annotation labeling workflow to build labelled dataset for Natural language processing (NLP) problem